How to Repair a Bike Puncture Guide + Video

 - Pump the tyre back up to the correct pressure and put the wheel back on your bike.

-If you get a puncture when you're out riding it's much easier to just replace the inner tube.
-Carry a spare inner tube when you're out and about and repair the punctured one when you get back home.
+If you get a puncture when you're out riding it's much easier to just replace the inner tube, which is why it's a great idea to carry a spare one when you're out and about.

 If you've had a puncture that's damaged your tyre, and you can see the tube poking through, you can use tape, a gel wrapper or something similar as a 'boot' to cover the hole and get you home.
 This only works for smaller holes in the tread area of the tyre, though, and is only a 'get you home' solution!